Roger Woodward: Middle years

 In 1972, Woodward made his American debut with the brass players of the Los Angeles Philharmonic, Olivier Messiaen and Zubin Mehta, with whom he subsequently performed in Tel Aviv, Jerusalem, New York and Paris.
 The following year, Woodward worked with Stockhausen on Mantra.
 In 1973 he participated in the inaugural celebrations of the Sydney Opera House as a part of tours for the Australian Broadcasting Commission and Musica Viva which included first performances of works by Peter Sculthorpe, Ross Edwards, Barry Conyngham and Anne Boyd.
 A collaboration began with Iannis Xenakis (1973–96) in France, the UK, Austria, Italy and the United States, during which the composer dedicated three works to Woodward: Mists for solo piano, Keqrops for piano and orchestra and Paille in the Wind for piano and cello.

-From left to right: Bill Colleran (UE London), Morton Feldman and Woodward.
-World premiere of Piano and Orchestra directed by Hans Zender.
-Rencontres internationales de musique contemporaine (Metz Festival), 1975.

 In 1974, Witold Rowicki invited Woodward on an extensive tour of the US with the Warsaw Philharmonic Orchestra, during which he made his debut at Carnegie Hall.
 That year, Woodward founded Music Rostrum Australia at the Sydney Opera House where he collaborated with Richard Meale, Luciano Berio, Cathy Berberian, David Gulpilil and Yūji Takahashi.
 He began performing with the Cleveland Orchestra directed by Lorin Maazel, and appeared regularly at the Festival d'automne à Paris, BBC Promenade Concerts, La Biennale di Venezia, the Warszawska Jesień, Festival Internacional Cervantino, Wien Modern at the invitation of Claudio Abbado, at the New York Piano Festival, Festival de la Roque d'Anthéron and at the Festival de la grange de Meslay, Touraine, at the invitation of its artistic director, Sviatoslav Richter.
 In 1975 he premiered Morton Feldman's Piano and Orchestra with the Saarbrücken Rundfunkorchester at the Metz Festival directed by Hans Zender.
 In the same year he made the first complete recording in the West of Dmitri Shostakovich's 24 Preludes and Fugues, Op.
 87, and became Membre correspondant of the Fryderyk Chopin Institute, Warsaw.